 Woo, J of Virology, 2012 -- Study examining the Deltacoronaviruses.

 Biosecurity suggestions -- Describes what to consider when evaluating mechanisms to prevent virus introduction.

 Infective Material, Concepts and Procedures for Intentional Sow Herd Exposure to Porcine Epidemic Diarrhea Virus -- The authors describe a field-based strategy to enhance sow herd immunity to PEDv in herds suffering a recent outbreak.
 (Provided to AASV 12/24/2013 by the authors: Drs Schwartz, Henry, Tokach, Potter, Davidson and Egnor)

 Number of New Cases Reported -- Weekly aggregate update of new cases.
 Starting with the report for diagnostics conducted during the week of 6/17/13, the National Animal Health Laboratory Network (NAHLN) has taken over collecting the data and compiling the report from all labs conducting PED testing.
-The NAHLN reports 262 positive accessions out of 819 tested at 6 veterinary diagnostic labs for the week ending 4/12/14.
-In addition, they also adjusted a couple of earlier week’s numbers and added Vermont to the list of states reporting at least one confirmed case.
-The number of states reported to the NAHLN as having at least one confirmed case of PED now stands at 29.
-We are aware, however, that cases have also been diagnosed in Virginia which would bring the actual state count to 30.
-Last updated: 04/16/14 for the week of 04/05/14.
+The NAHLN reports 79 positive accessions out of 792 tested at 9 veterinary diagnostic labs for the week ending 7/19/14.
+The number of states reported to the NAHLN as having at least one confirmed case of PED remains 30.
+This report also includes information on cases submitted for porcine deltacoronavirus (PDCoV) as well.
+Last updated: 07/23/14 for the week of 07/12/14.